tragram/domcikuv-zpevnik-v2/README.md

 # Domčíkův Zpěvník v2
 Welcome to the source code of my songbook, [available on Github Pages](https://tragram.github.io/domcikuv-zpevnik-v2/).
 It shows most of the songs I will play for you (without complaining :-)) and provides features like searching, filtering and sorting, as well as random song generation, transpositions etc.

+### PWA
+The app is a progressive web application (PWA), which means you can install it on your device and use it completely offline.
+This feature is best supported by Chrome, unless you're using iOS, in which case Safari is likely your best bet.
+Other browser/OS configurations may work (especially in the future) but are not recommended.

 ### Previous version
 The original songbook was my high-school graduation project, consisting of an [Android app](https://github.com/tragram/DomcikuvZpevnik) and a [PHP server](https://github.com/tragram/DomcikuvZpevnik-Server) is [hosted here](https://appelt.cz/domcikuvzpevnik/).
 Unfortunately, due to lack of updates, the app was taken down from Google Play in 2024 and the website was not mobile-friendly, which is the main use-case of the songbook.
 Since I no longer code in Java or PHP, I started building this new version to have something to do on the long train journey to the Tatra mountains!